by Michael Pollan

 Stamets had become friends with McKenna before McKenna's death at age 53, and now carries the torch for the stoned ape theory.
 What is it that causes people to have a prophetic mission in life about mushrooms... to bring the news of to the world?
 From a mushroom's point of view, what might have started as a biochemical accident has turned into an ingenious strategy for enlarging the species' range and number, but winning the fervent devotion of humans.

 Pollan and Stamets head to the park near the mouth of the Columbia river to hunt mushrooms.
 At the end of the first day, they had found seven Psilocybe Azurescens (with Pollan having found one of the haul).
-(Trippingly: As a side note, what Pollan and Stamets are doing is a felony, and one that is actively prosecuted).
+[Ed note: As a side note, what Pollan and Stamets did was a felony, and one that is actively prosecuted at that particular park, which is a well-known mushroom gathering spot].
 The next day Pollan found four on his own.
 The type of mushroom, the "azzie", is almost too strong, Stamet reports.
 And he adds that some people experience temporary paralysis.
 Pollan's enthusiasm to try the mushrooms is dampened.

 Why do magic mushrooms produce chemicals that lead to psychedelic effects?
 What's in it for them?
 It seems unlikely to be a defense mechanism.
 They don't appear to harm those that consume them, and they don't appear in the mycelium--the part of the organism most likely to be well defended.
-Animals and humans both consume these mushrooms, and of dogs and horses have psychedelic experiences when they eat them (cows, by contrast, love them probably do not psychedelic experiences).
+Animals and humans both consume these mushrooms.
+Dogs and horses have psychedelic experiences when they eat them (cows, by contrast, love them but probably do not psychedelic experiences).

 Coda.
 The azzies they hunted were consumed in the middle of a summer week spent in the New England, where Pollan and his wife Judith Belzer had lived.
 After consuming the via a tea, he and Judith went for a walk.
 One mile out Judith reported negative effects and didn't want to walk any longer.
 "We need to get home and feel safe" she said with some urgency.
 Pollan remained unaffected by the mushrooms and they made the walk home.